 Dairy products are good sources of protein and calcium, which help with your baby’s bone development.
-If taken in moderation, you do not have to worry about weight gain.
-But this is not your major concern.
+If taken in moderation, you do not have to worry about weight gain, but this isn’t your major concern.

 Say ‘yes’ to healthy fats and oils

 Among the many food restrictions during pregnancy, oils and fats are on top.
-Nutritionists do not advise completely giving them up as they are beneficial for your baby’s brain and eye development.
+Nutritionists do not advise completely giving them up, as they are beneficial for your baby’s brain and eye development.
 However, your oil intake should be limited to six teaspoons every day.
 It is also important to consume only plant oils like olive, canola or safflower.
-Regarding fat intake, solid fats (like lard and butter) are foods you should avoid taking in large amounts while pregnant so you do not gain weight.
+Regarding fat intake, solid fats (like lard and butter) are foods you should avoid taking in large amounts while pregnant so you do not gain excess weight.

 If you eat healthy, drink healthy, too!

 Water is a wonder drink.
 It addresses many different kinds of health issues and pregnancy is no exception.
 As much as possible, drink the recommended amount of water every day.
 Staying hydrated may help alleviate pregnancy symptoms like morning sickness and nausea.
 In contrast, dehydration, especially if this occurs during your third trimester, can lead to contractions and pre-term labor.
 Hydrate with water but never with energy drinks.

 Cut back on soda and caffeine intake.
 Switch to fruit drinks and juices as a substitute for soda and caffeine, but still try to limit the amount of fruit juices so you are not taking in too much sugar too quickly.
 Even better would be to eat a small serving of fruit to help satisfy the sugar or caffeine craving.